onewelcome/identity-cloud-documentation/docs/products/access/topics/integration-extension/hooks/customize-token/customize-token-hook.md

 # Customize Token Web Hook

-The customize token web hook is meant allow access control manipulation.
+Customize Token Web Hook enables access control manipulation.
 The hook allows reducing scopes that are associated with the grant that gets created as part of the flow in which it gets executed.

 To get a better understanding please consider a scenario where the scopes are used to represent active subscriptions.
-Their validity changes over time therefore we want to give implementors possibility to actively validate and reduce ones that are not available for the given user/client at a given moment.
+Their validity changes over time therefore we want to give implementors possibility to actively validate and remove ones that are not available for the given user/client at a given moment.

 ## Web Hook specification

-The web hook implementor receives multiple attributes, such as:
+The web hook input parameters include:

 - identity of the user (if present)
 - information about the client who was used to request the token
 - set of requested scopes

-Based on the above information the web hook is allowed to reduce the scopes.
+Based on the above information the web hook is allowed to remove an arbitrary number of the scopes.

-In case all requested scopes are reduced the Access Service will reject either, the authorization or the token flow.
+In case all requested scopes are removed the Access Service will fail either the authorization or the token flow.

-The web hook is executed before any access grant (authorization code or token) is created.
-This way, we can ensure the access to potentially forbidden resources will not be possible, also after refreshing the token.
+The web hook is executed before any access grant or token is created.
+This ensures that the access to potentially forbidden resources is not possible, also after refreshing the token.

 ## API Contract